gi-no/blog_mean_stack/article3.en.md

 #### Editing server-side API routing

-On the server-side API routing, add "auth.isAuthenticated()" as a Express middleware to the URL resource requiring authentication so that server-side controller can refer current login user as "req.user".
+On the server-side API routing, add "auth.isAuthenticated()" as an Express middleware to the URL resource requiring authentication so that server-side controller can refer current login user as "req.user".
-Also, add a answer deleting API(DELETE /:id/answers/:answerId).
+Also, add an answer-deleting API(DELETE /:id/answers/:answerId).

 server/api/question/index.js